 Ancient Agora of Athens Quick Facts

-- A commercial center with many shops where potters, shoemakers, coppersmiths, and sculptors manufactured and sold their goods
+- Commercial Center: A bustling marketplace teeming with shops where artisans such as potters, shoemakers, coppersmiths, and sculptors crafted and traded their wares.

-- A cultural center as there were a library and a conservatory.
-The Greek tragedy playwrights Aeschylus, Sophocles, and Euripides, and comedy playwright Aristophanes all produced the first staging of their plays in and around the Agora of Athens
+- Cultural Center: Boasting a library and a conservatory, the Agora emerged as a cultural epicenter.
+Renowned Greek tragedy playwrights Aeschylus, Sophocles, Euripides, and comedy playwright Aristophanes, all premiered their seminal works in and around the vibrant precincts of the Agora of Athens.

-- A philosophical center: near Simon’s shoe shop, according to ancient writers, was the spot where Socrates met with his disciples.
+5. Philosophical Center: Agora was near Simon’s shoe shop, a historic site where Socrates engaged with his disciples.
 This is where Aristotle first listened to Socrates and became his student.
-Protagoras, Parmenides of Elea, and Anaxagoras argued cases and taught in the public buildings of Agora
+Notable philosophers like Protagoras, Parmenides of Elea, and Anaxagoras found the Agora’s public buildings as spaces to both argue cases and impart their wisdom.

 Greek History Time Frame

 To understand better the time frame of the Ancient Agora operation, I have created this infographic of the major eras of the history of Greece.
 Around 550 BCE, the Agora of Athens was founded on 122 acres to the northwest of the Acropolis Hill, between the hills of the Arion and the Agoraion Kolonos.
-For (at least) the next four centuries Agora was the center of Athens in Classical and Hellenistic times.
+For at least four centuries, the Agora remained the bustling epicenter of Athens during the Classical and Hellenistic periods.

 Important Dates in Agora’s History

-- From 1600-700 BCE the area was used as a cemetery and 50 of those graves have been excavated.
-There is evidence of Mycenaean Tholos Tombs
+- 1600-700 BCE: The area served as a cemetery with evidence of Mycenaean Tombs

-- By 520 BCE, during the Pisistratos tyranny, the first public buildings of the Ancient Agora of Athens, the Southeastern Fountain and the Altar of the 12 Gods had been built (from which all distances in Athens were measured)
+- 520 BCE: During the Pisistratos tyranny, the Southeastern Fountain and the Altar of the 12 Gods, had been built.

-- In 508 / 507 BC, Democracy was established and the authorities started the intense building activity in the Agora
+- 508 / 507 BCE: With the establishment of Democracy, an era of intense building activity commenced in the Agora.

-- From 475 BCE all the way to the 4th century, there were more and more public constructions, which is directly linked to the flourishing of Democracy
+- 475 – Roman Times: There were more and more public constructions, which is directly linked to the flourishing of Democracy.

-- Romeo Syllas destroyed the buildings of the Agora in 86 BCE as a punishment to the Athenians for supporting the King of Pontos and not the Romans
+- 86 BCE: Romeo Syllas destroyed the Agora as punishment for Athenian support to the King of Pontos against the Romans.